IpsumDominum/Font-Style-Transfer-For-Historical-Document-Recognition/Fake Data Generation/README.md

 If you wish to run the program, you would need to supply three things :
 1. Fonts ending in ".ttf" inside the fonts folder.
 2. Blank files ending in .png inside the Blanks folder.
 3. Text file inside data folder.
-Edit scripts/gen_samples to adjust for input textfile name.
-Otherwise name the file King James Bible.txt
+Default file is kingjamesbible.
+Please edit text in this file.
+Otherwise edit scripts/gen_samples.py.